At The Tower of London

 Throughout history, the Tower of London has been viewed as a symbol of awe and fear: an uncontested fortress against all invaders.
 Yet the reality of the Tower is complex.

 This session investigates the Tower of London as a hotbed of protest and rebellion.
-Exploring the stories of the Peasants’ Revolt, Edward Francis the runaway slave and Leonora Cohen the suffragette, students will discover the power and courage of ordinary, often underrepresented people against the strength of this mighty fortress.
+Exploring the stories of the Peasants’ Revolt, the runaway Edward Francis who had been enslaved by the Tower's Lion Keeper and Leonora Cohen the suffragette, students will discover the power and courage of ordinary, often underrepresented people against the strength of this mighty fortress.

 Learning objectives